Artwork by

 Medically reviewed by

 He is said to have hanged himself in his room.
 The incident came to light at around 10.30 am when his parents knocked at his room and got no response.
 The reason for taking this extreme step is not yet known.’
-How many times have we seen such headlines but left them unheeded thinking that it does not involve us or our kith and kin?
-But who knows someone close to us may be thinking of committing suicide or is having suicidal thoughts.
+How many times have we seen such headlines but left them unheeded, thinking that they do not involve us or our kith and kin?
+But who knows, someone close to us may be thinking of committing suicide or is having suicidal thoughts.
 Read to know why people take this extreme step and how to help them.

 What are the Leading Causes of Suicide?